• Skip to primary navigation

 A small circle cookie cutter cutting out thin mint cookies from a sheet of cookie dough.

-Then use a small circle cookie cutter ( 1 ¾") to cut out the cookies.
+STEP 5: use a small round cookie cutter ( 1 ¾") to cut out the cookies.

 Small unbaked thin mint cookies on a lined baking sheet.